The Historic Yellowstone Trail

 The completion of the Lake Washington Ship Canal in 1916 lowered the lake by nine feet, connecting it to Puget Sound and creating new opportunities for boat traffic.
 Though there was a proposal in 1919 to reroute the ferry service to South Lake Union via the Montlake Cut, this plan was never realized.
 However, the link between Lake Washington and Puget Sound continued to influence transportation.

 By 1921, residents of Bellevue and other nearby towns were pushing for a bridge across Lake Washington to shorten the trip to Seattle.
 Early proposals involved using wooden hulls as floating platforms, but it wasn't until 1940 that the Lake Washington Floating Bridge finally opened, providing a direct connection across the lake.
-Even though tolls made ferries a viable alternative for some time, the end of tolls in 1950 marked the final blow to the ferry system.
+Even though the bridge tolls made still made the ferries a viable alternative for some time, the end of tolls in 1950 marked the final blow to the ferry system.

 Today, Kirkland’s waterfront area, once bustling with ferry activity, has transformed into Marina Park.
 While the old ferry dock is long gone, a clock that once guided commuters still stands at the intersection of Kirkland Avenue and Lake Street, a quiet reminder of the region’s vibrant ferry past.
 The Yellowstone Trail remains a historic route, and though it no longer relies on ferry crossings, it continues to offer travelers a glimpse into Washington's past and its evolving infrastructure.